Do you want to learn how to add Google Analytics to WordPress?

 Moving back to your WordPress dashboard, navigate to Insights > Settings and paste your key in the License Key.
 Finally, click on the Verify Key button.

 We’re now ready to connect Google Analytics to WordPress.

 After activating the plugin, you’ll see the Insights tab in your dashboard.

-Select it to open up the MonsterInsights dashboard and inside, you’ll see an option to Launch Setup Wizard.
+Select it to open up the MonsterInsights dashboard, and inside, you’ll see the option to Launch Setup Wizard.

-MonsterInsights will fetch your account.
-All you need to do is to select your website and click the Complete Connection button.
+All that’s left to do is select your website from the next screen’s drop-down menu and click Complete Connection.

-Method 2: Adding Google Analytics Without a Plugin
+Method 2: Adding Google Analytics to WordPress Without a Plugin

 Any misstep here could lead to a blank or malfunctioning site.
-So before adding the Google Analytics code to your site, it’s a good idea to backup your site.
+So before adding the Google Analytics code to your site, we highly suggest that you backup your site.

 First, make sure you’ve copied the tracking code in your Google Analytics account.